 Tracy is a cost-conscious holiday enthusiast who enjoys sharing money-saving tips with those who love to celebrate.

-The truth is that you really don’t need to worry.
-There are many alternatives to going shopping at the mall and spending too much money.
+Christmas is expensive, but you don’t need to worry.
+There are many alternatives to going shopping at the mall and spending all your money.
 Christmas is a time to reflect on what's important to us, spend quality time with family and friends, and appreciate the good things we have in our lives.

 This is not to say that exchanging gifts shouldn’t be a part of Christmas.
 Holiday shopping is fun, and gifts are a way to show how much you care for someone.
 What you spend should be a matter of what you can afford, and you should do what you can to get the most for your dollar.